 Learn how secondary educators can use this FREE bilingual resource.
 Curriculum-specific lessons and activities challenge and inspire students to see the potential of people with disabilities, understand current barriers, and make their school and community more inclusive and accessible.

 In this lesson students will examine 3 Olympic Game case studies to learn how policy changes can positively impact historically marginalized groups.

-In groups of 3-4, students use planat as a resource to analyze a vacation package while applying principles of tourism and travel.
+In small groups students research accessible travel planning tips and tools.
+They analyze a vacation package while applying principles of tourism and travel.

 Discuss the different types of SCI, and relate to Rick Hansen’s story while students fill out the Spinal Cord Injury (SCI) Overview.
 Students research typical categories of SCI and teach key information to peers in a jigsaw format.

 Small groups of students work cooperatively to research current technological advances in relation to SCI and present their findings to the class during a mini SCI expo.

 In this lesson students experience “being labelled” first-hand by playing a game.
 Students brainstorm “identities” inside their school and through a small group exercise develop an understanding that identity labels are constructed and ascribed to others.